openstack/manila/doc/source/cli/manila.rst

   OPTIONAL: Default=None.

 ``--snapshot <snapshot>``
-  Filer results by snapshot name or id, that was used for share.
+  Filter results by snapshot name or id, that was used for share.

 ``--host <host>``